 A mile from the village, Schaffer and Smith manage to start a fight in the car and to kill the German soldiers.
 They hike back to the village, pick up their hidden gear, blow up a warehouse as a diversion, steal a motorcycle and drive back out of the village along the road to the airport.
 They install small bombs on the telephone poles along the road, and rig trip wires to snow-poles along the road edge.
 Returning once more to the village, they find their three fellow agents being led into the cable car for a trip up to the castle, and make their way quickly up onto the roof of the terminal.
 As the car pulls out, Smith and Schaffer climb onto its roof, riding unseen up to the castle.

 After a harrowing ride on top of the cable car, they leap to the ledge above the terminal and claw their way up.
 Far above, Mary lowers a rope from a castle window, and they climb up the cliff face.
 Laying their final plans, Smith and Schaffer quietly make their way to the castle's great hall, where the Germans are talking to "Carnaby" over brandy and cigars.
-Since he politely but firmly refuses to tell them anything, they must regretably resort to scopolamine to get the information they want.
-Also, the three captured members of Smith's rescue team are brought in, and it is revealed that they are really double agents, posing as British but working for the Germans.
+Since he politely but firmly refuses to tell them anything, they must regrettably resort to Scopolamine to get the information they want.
+The three captured members of Smith's rescue team are also brought in, and it is revealed that they are really double agents, posing as British but working for the Germans.
 As they are about to inject the fake General with truth serum, Smith quietly walks up out of the shadows surprising everyone, and declares that the double agents are still lying.
 Smith himself is tracking them, and he is really working for SS Military Intelligence.
 Pointing his gun at an astonished Schaffer, Smith tells him to sit down and shut up.

 Smith goes on to prove his true loyalties to the German High Command, and manages to convince the three traitors that they have been trapped.
 Desperate to prove they are really on the same side, they write down all the info they have on Nazi agents working in England.
 Smith gathers this up and asks German Col. Kramer (Anton Diffring) to review it, then quietly signals Schaffer to get ready.
 "Compare their notes with my original," he tells Kramer, handing him another notebook.
 Leafing through it, Kramer finds all the pages are blank, and is stunned by the realization that Smith had duped them all.
 He really is a British agent, and has tricked the Nazis into revealing their entire spy network in England.